Black Robertson

 Owen [Hardy]’s memoir was never intended for publication, in its original form at least . . .
 There was however a desire by Owen’s daughter and the author for an updated published version, which required a good deal of work.
 This has resulted in the excellent read we have here . . .
 [Hardy’s] story isn’t one of aerial battles per se, but a reflection on events and emotions typical of those experienced by most fighter pilots during the war and the exciting but uncertain years that followed.
 A unique and enthralling tale.

-Classic Wings New Zealand, Issue 126
+Classic Wings Magazine, New Zealand

-A new personal account froma WW2 fighter ace is indeed rare these days . . .
+A new personal account from a WW2 fighter ace is indeed rare these days . . .
 A really good read and highly recommended.

 A Spitfire Named Connie